IPsec Site to Site VPN Using VTI.

 IKE Phase One / Internet Security and Key Management Protocol (ISAKMP) Configuration.

--Create an IKE phase 1 policy and define the encryption, authentication and Diffie-Hellman group to negotiate a security association with the VPN peer during the control channel setup.
+-Create an IKE phase 1 policy and define the encryption,

--Configure the IKE phase one key to authenticate R1 to R2.It is important to match the key configured on R2 otherwise you will break the security association.
+important to match the key configured on R2 otherwise you will break the

 R1(config)#crypto isakmp policy 1